 Can you have too many strains in a probiotic supplement?

-Generally speaking, it may be good to recommend to customers a multi-strain probiotic as an every day supplement to support gut health.
-Most high quality, multi-strain probiotics contain around 5 or 6 different strains, so why not have 10 or 15?
+Generally speaking, a multi-strain probiotic (see Probiotics Learning Lab) is most suitable as an every day supplement to support gut health.
+Most high-quality, multi-strain probiotics contain around 5 or 6 different strains, so why not have 10 or 15?
 In theory, the more strains the better, right?